Pinterest is constantly changing and adding new features to its platform.

 That’s why the actual photo you use is SO important.

-If you use a photo of a baby but add keywords and hashtags related to pancakes recipe, Pinterest is smart and will know that a baby is on that photo.
+If you use a photo of a baby but add keywords related to pancakes recipe, Pinterest is smart and will know that a baby is on that photo.

 And then be confused as to where to place your pin, what your pin is actually about.